senseigab/senseigab.github.io/_pages/presentations.md

 ### Widening Participation and Outreach
 **I have given talks on action research, research ethics, discourse and gender, and World Englishes to a variety of students.
 I am also able to discuss other issues about journalism, linguistics, (English) language education, social justice, and other matters that might be in my interests or expertise.
 If you want me to speak on a specific issue, please contact me.**

+"Becoming a Pinoy Researcher: Is It Even Worth it?" delivered during the Ready, Set, G!
+A Career and Life Webinar.
+The UST English Language Studies Society [online].
+November 18, 2021.
+[Slides](https://senseigab.github.io/files/presentations/00_talks/2021_UST_Gapas.pdf)

 “The Languages/Linguistics Degree: The (Worth of a) Scholarly Path,” delivered during the SHS Lakbay 3: Passions and Possibilities Career Convention.
 Lourdes School of Mandaluyong City [online].
 April 7, 2021.
 [Slides](https://senseigab.github.io/files/presentations/00_talks/2021_LSMC_Gapas.pdf).